murrahjm/jekyll-now/_posts/2018-5-14-PSFreeBurritos.md

 Ok, so now that you know ~~kung fu~~ debugging, let's get to it!

 We'll test our invalid receipt code scenario first.
-Let's do three things first:
+Let's do three things to set up our environment before hitting the big red button:

 * Set a break point right below this line in our main function: